appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/Setup-Server-side-Filtering-on-Select.md

 ORDER BY id LIMIT 10;
 ```

-The above query selects `id` and `name` from the `users` database, with the results being filtered based on the text entered in the search tab of the Select widget.
+The above query retrieves data using `id` and `name` from the `users` database, with the results being filtered based on the text entered in the search tab of the Select widget.

 </dd>